 Geotech Ltd completed a helicopter-borne Versatile Time Domain Electromagnetic (VTEMTM Plus) and horizontal magnetic gradiometer geophysical survey at the East Rim project in June 2023.
-The survey covered approximately 1,125 line-kilometres.
-The VTEMTM Plus system is excellent for locating discrete conductive anomalies as well as mapping lateral and vertical variations in resistivity.
-The results of this VTEM survey are currently being interpreted and will be integrated with the magnetic and gravity surveys that were conducted in 2022 to generate basement hosted targets for initial reconnaissance drill testing in the winter 2024.
+The survey covered approximately 1,136 line-kilometres.
+The VTEMTM Plus system is excellent at locating discrete conductive anomalies as well as mapping lateral and vertical variations in resistivity.
+A conductivity domain outlined by the 2023 VTEM survey, density low anomalies identified by the 2022 Falcon gravity survey, historic ground EM conductors and alteration in historic drill holes are all present in the area of interest (Figure 12).
+The results of this VTEM survey will be integrated with the magnetic and gravity surveys that were conducted in 2022 to generate basement hosted targets for initial reconnaissance drill testing in 2024.
+Importantly, the sandstone cover on the property is thin, ranging from no sandstone cover to 265 metres in previous drilling.